Strength Training : building a foundation.

 there are many exercises that you can do with only a few pounds of weight that will challenge your very sense of self– you just need to be creative.
 You will be amazed at what five or even two pounds can do!

-So again, the idea of weight training is redefined to meet our needs and standards.
+So again, the idea of weight training is redefined to meet our needs and standards as martial artists.

 Digging in deep.